ohh2ahh/AppAvailability/README.md

 ## 2. Installation

-The Cordova CLI is the recommended way to install AppAvailability, see [The Command-line Interface](http://cordova.apache.org/docs/en/3.0.0/guide_cli_index.md.html#The%20Command-line%20Interface).
+The Cordova CLI is the recommended way to install AppAvailability, see [The Command-line Interface](http://cordova.apache.org/docs/en/3.5.0/guide_cli_index.md.html#The%20Command-Line%20Interface).

 ### Automatically (Command-line Interface)

 Simply run this command to add AppAvailability to your project:
 ```
 $ cordova plugin add https://github.com/ohh2ahh/AppAvailability.git
 ```

-And if you're using PhoneGap instead of Cordova:
+Don't forget to prepare and compile your project:
 ```
-$ phonegap local plugin add https://github.com/ohh2ahh/AppAvailability.git
+$ cordova build
 ```

+You don't have to reference the JavaScript in your `index.html`.

 ### PhoneGap Build